jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

     ```
 ---

-# Walls, Doors, Floors and Cabinets and Fixtures
+# Walls, Doors, Floors and Cabinets and Fixtures Phase 1

 When generating dust from demo, drywall etc., seal the HVAC indoor unit to
 protect heat exchanger.